tpope/vim-classpath/README.markdown

 Once help tags have been generated, you can view the manual with `:help classpath`.

+By default when opening files the dependencies in `project.clj` and `pom.xml` are downloaded which can be a security risk as well as leading to a hang when the repositories are not reachable.
+To prevent this add `let g:classpath_offline = 1` to your `vimrc`.
+In this case the plugin falls back to `$CLASSPATH`.

 ## FAQ

 > Why does it take so long for Vim to startup?